fonkengChris/SongBankTS/README.md

 # SongBankTS

-SongBankTS is a web-based song library application built using React and TypeScript.
+SheetMusicLibraryTS is a web-based song library application built using React and TypeScript.
 It allows users to browse, search, and manage a collection of songs.
 The project utilizes a variety of modern web technologies to deliver a seamless user experience.

 ## Features